railken/eloquent-mapper/README.md

 ## Usage

-In order to use this library you need a map, a map for all the models that you wish to use, and a map of all attributes for each model.
+In order to use this library you need a map, one for all the models that you wish to use, and one for all attributes for each model.

-Create a new class whenever you want like the following example
+Create a new class whatever you want like the following example

 `app/Map.php`
 ```php